netenglabs/suzieq/README.md

 Suzieq is an application focused on observability for IP networks: We want you to understand your network as a system.
 Suzieq gathers data and then allows analysis of the data in interesting ways.

-Suzieq data is focused on [Pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) Everything returned by the analysis engine is a dataframe.

-We are just getting started; this is a very early release.
+Suzieq does multiple things.
+It collects data from different devices and systems.
+It normalizes the data and then stores it in a vendor indepdent way.
+Then it allows analysis of that data.

+What does Suzieq do that is different from just logging into a device and getting the data?
+1. It collects data from all devices and puts it in a central place
+2. It collects multiple data from each device
+3. It collects data from multiple vendors and normalizes to a standard set of data.
+4. It collects data over time.

+By using each of these dimensions, we can easily build interesting applications that help understand networks in way that is much easier.
+We've just gotten started; our applications are only a brief demonstration of what this approach can bring about.
+This is a very early release.
 We have many more ideas on what Suzieq can do, but we wanted to get this out so that people can start using it.
 And start solving problems in their networks.

+Suzieq data is focused on [Pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) Everything returned by the analysis engine is a dataframe.

 For now, all the analysis are in a CLI.